 Why Make Egg Drop Soup at Home?

-At Chinese restaurants, I always order egg drop soup but it always makes me feel kind of crummy.
-I love that egg drop soup is light but also filling - at a restaurant, it is also, unfortunately, really greasy and loaded with MSG.
-I love being able to make it at home to avoid unnecessary additives and also add some vegetables.
+When we order from Chinese restaurants, I always order egg drop soup, but it always makes me feel kind of crummy.
+I love that egg drop soup is light but also filling, but at a restaurant, it can also be really greasy and loaded with MSG.

-• Umami powder - I buy my Umami Powder from Trader Joe's, but you can also make your own.
+- Umami Powder – I buy my Umami Powder from Trader Joe’s, but you can also make your own.

 🥣 How to Make It

-Next, bring this all to a boil and add most of your scallions and a few chunks of ginger.
-Let the broth simmer for 10 - 15 minutes so the ginger can infuse the broth.
-The longer it simmers, the stronger the ginger flavor will be.
-(Picture 5)
+Bring this to a boil, then add most of the scallions and the big chunks of ginger.
+(Reserve some of the scallions to garnish the soup when serving.)
+Reduce the heat and let the broth simmer for 10 – 15 minutes so the ginger & scallions can infuse the broth.

 Give the soup one more good stir and cook for another 2 - 3 minutes, just to be sure the eggs are cooked through.
 (Picture 8)